frederic-perez/AmE-dictionary/data/idioms.md

 __follow suit__ :six: To do the same thing as others, especially by following their example.
 The phrase comes from card games, where there are four “suits” (diamonds, hearts, spades, and clubs).
 __food baby__ :three: A large amount of food in one’s stomach from having just eaten a big meal, especially when it is protruding (and thus resembles the belly of one who is pregnant). _Don’t take any pictures right now, my stomach is huge!
 I totally have a food baby!_
 __food coma__
-__food for thought__ An event, a remark, a fact, etc. which should be considered very carefully because it is interesting, important, etc: _The lectures were very interesting and gave much food for thought._
+__food for thought__ :two: An event, a remark, a fact, etc. which should be considered very carefully because it is interesting, important, etc: _The lectures were very interesting and gave much food for thought._ _That meeting really gave me food for thought—I might invest in their company after all._
 __fool’s errand__ :two: A task that has little to no chance of being successful or beneficial. _Giving the baby a bath before he eats spaghetti is a fool’s errand._ _It would be a fool’s errand for anyone inside the party to primary him._
 __foot and mouth__ _Gardens in 2001 were unfortunately cancelled due to the outbreak of foot and mouth._
 __foot the bill (for something)__ To pay for something; to pay for a bill. _My boss took me out for lunch and the company footed the bill._ _You paid for dinner last time.
 Let me foot the bill for lunch today._